Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • lung cancer (with cytostatics);

-• acute and chronic diseases that are accompanied by inflammation in the joints and periarticular tissue;
+• acute and chronic diseases which are accompanied by inflammation in the joints and periarticular tissue;

 • allergic diseases;